 The first step to creating a program is to run a pilot.

-I ran a pilot more than a year ago on the skills and material included in the Build Your Practice Accelerator.
+I ran a pilot a few years ago on the skills and material included in the Build Your Practice Accelerator.
 I learned SO MUCH about how to explain these ideas, and I created materials and copy that I still use today.

-It was a great experience, and it prepared me to run a full length, small cohort last fall, where I learned even more.
-It’s because of all that pre-work that I feel so completely confident in the Build Your Practice Accelerator.
+It was a great experience, and it prepared me to run the first full length, cohort, where I learned even more.
+And the program has never stopped improving!
+It’s because of all that pre-work and improvement that I feel so completely confident in the Build Your Practice Accelerator.

 So don’t start by designing a huge online program to sell to 100 people; let’s start by getting 3-5 people in a room to hash out the most important aspects of your program.